junh1024/junh1024-Documents/Music/How to make good mixes.md

 - Comparing multiple songs that are detected as the same key
 - Comparing against songs that are keyed correctly, like the [Keyfinder V2 DB](https://www.ibrahimshaath.co.uk/keyfinder/KeyFinderV2Dataset.pdf)
 - Checking on reputable websites which explain why the song is in a particular key, like Wikipedia, hooktheory, or guitar tab sites
+- Limit to a maximum of 1 melody or 1 bass playing, by changing where you transition, to minimize clash

 ### Mixing In Key Extended Technique